joernio/website/docs.joern.io/content/frontends/java.md

 ```
 ![Image of a simple call AST for a static function in a different class in Java](/images/java_static_call.png)

-The structure of the call AST for the static function is the same as it is for the simple call above, the only difference is that the `receiver` (and thus argument 0) of the call has now changed to `Baz` since the method being invoked is defined in the `Baz` class.
+The structure of the call AST for the static function is the same as it is for the simple call above, the only difference is that the `receiver` (and thus `arg[0]`) of the call has now changed to `Baz` since the method being invoked is defined in the `Baz` class.